Sergeiprogrammer/physics_parser/README.md

 Local tool for analyzing ATLAS XML events.

+---

-# what it does?
+# What does it do?

-**its analyze xml data from Paricles acelerator ATLAS (part of CERN) write data and measure how intresting it on deferent levels
-basicly you can fast navigate and a lot of events sort it look at their data and then analyze thme more precise**
+This tool analyzes XML data from the ATLAS particle detector (CERN).

+It processes event data and evaluates how interesting each event is using different scoring methods.

+You can quickly:
+- browse large numbers of events
+- sort them by different scores
+- inspect their data
+- select interesting candidates for deeper analysis

+---

-## Features
+# Features

 - ZIP and XML support
-- anomaly score
+- Anomaly Score
-- manual score
+- Manual Score
-- contrast score
+- Contrast Score
-- web interface (Flask)
+- Web interface (Flask)

+---

 # Score Guide